 The Sacred Heart School of Montreal (est. 1861)

 Since 1861, The Sacred Heart School of Montreal, the city’s only all girls English Catholic high school, has been graduating exceptional leaders.
+Grade 12 will be offered beginning in 2019-2020.
 [View profile]

 Emmanuel Christian School (est. 1975)

 Emmanuel Christian School offers a bilingual program in both Elementary and High School.
 Our caring, Christ-centered environment enables students to thrive and reach their full potential through a variety of activities.
 [View profile]

 |Christian||$7,780 to $15,000|

 The Priory School specializes in elementary education.
 [View profile]